Polysomnography — Certificate

 Basic Life Support

-Since this program will have clinical rotations and patient contact, students are required to have a cardiopulmonary resuscitation (CPR)/BLS card certification.
+Because this program will have clinical rotations and patient contact, students are required to have a cardiopulmonary resuscitation/basic life support (BLS) card certification.
 This certification has to be current and obtained from an authorized American Heart Association training center.
-BLS course is offered at Life Support Education, University Arts building, 24887 Taylor Street, Suite 102.
+The BLS course is offered at Life Support Education, University Arts building, 24887 Taylor Street, Suite 102.

 |RSPS 210||Foundation of Polysomnography and Sleep Medicine||2|